KetanGhungralekar/Byte_Synergy_ML_Fiesta/README.md

 ### Step 2: Refinement
 1. Open and run the `Refinement.ipynb` notebook.
-2. The notebook will read the raw transcriptions from `transcriptions_raw/`.
+2. The notebook will read the raw transcriptions from `all_transcription.txt`.
 3. Refined transcriptions will be saved to the `transcriptions_refined/` folder.

 ### Step 3: Question Answering